blackm0re/sylpheed/README.md

 - A should not be able to craft an edited password without obtaining the master password.

+- A should not be able to compromise the master password or force Sylpheed to store decrypted passwords even if she has access to a running Sylpheed.

 - a warning / prompt should be given if a user accidentally types in a "wrong" master password before decryption is initiated.